whoisdsmith/BOOKMRKS-MTHRFCKR-II/Programming/Markdown.md

 ---

-### Markdown
+#### Markdown

 [Timeline in Markdown](https://cawal.github.io/markdown/2017/10/13/timeline_in_markdown.html) - Ive adapted the CodeMyUIs pure CSS timeline for creating timelines in Jekyll-based blog posts (kramdown, essentially).
-The new CSS allows the user to creat...
+The new CSS allows the user to creat…

 2022-01-18T16:49:26.302Z